eclipse-sumo/sumo/docs/web/docs/Models/MMPEVEM.md

 instance due to teleportations), wrong vehicle parameters, etc. If the model finds itself in such a state, it returns `nan`.
-On a related note, MMPEVEM assumes that the driver perfectly operates the mechanical brakes such that torque and power are capped to the motor's limits during recuperation.
+On a related note, MMPEVEM assumes that the driver perfectly operates the mechanical brakes such that torque and power are clipped to the motor's limits during recuperation.